 Business owners and investors who are aware of these two basic requirements might assume that there is no way to take advantage of Section 1202’s benefits if a business is operating through an S corporation.
 In fact, there are several ways for S corporation shareholders to access the benefits of Section 1202.
 These planning ideas and the several challenges presented by S corporations are discussed below.

 Is there any relief if an issuing C corporation was converted to an S corporation for a short period during a taxpayer’s QSBS holding period?

 The issuing C corporation must remain a C corporation during “substantially all” of a taxpayer’s QSBS holding period.
 What constitutes “substantially all” of a taxpayer’s holding period for QSBS is not defined in Section 1202.
-Arguments can be made that “substantially all” could mean as much as 90% or as little as 51% of the time, but in the absence of useful authority, 80% is probably a reasonable standard to live by for Section 1202 purposes.
-In the context of operating as a C corporation versus S corporation, the substantially all requirement could provide potential relief where QSBS is issued by a C corporation and the issuer converts to an S corporation for a one year period during the taxpayer’s five or six year QSBS holding period.
+Arguments can be made that “substantially all” could mean as much as 95% or as little as 51% of the time, but 80-95% is probably a reasonable standard to live by for Section 1202 purposes.
+In the context of operating as a C corporation versus S corporation, the substantially all requirement could provide potential relief where, for example, QSBS is issued by a C corporation and the issuer converts to an S corporation for a one year period during the taxpayer’s five or six-year QSBS holding period.